abdoOmar01/nftcard/README.md

 The most challenging thing was getting the eye picture to show on top of the image, and getting the image to have this sort of blue hue

+EDIT: [@Hassiai](https://www.frontendmentor.io/profile/Hassiai) helped me get the overlay effect, instead of filtering the image.

+So instead of this:

 ```css
 .container .images:hover {
     cursor: pointer;